NikhilNarayana/FRC-YouTube-Uploader/README.md

 You can find the playlist ID on the playlist page's web address.
 Every playlist ID starts with PL making them easy to identify.

 ##### TBA Event ID/Secret
-Both of these must be obtained by contacting TBA at contact@thebluealliance.com for the keys to your event.
-If your event is not on TBA I suggest you just uncheck the `Use The Blue Alliance` checkbox and not worry.
+Both of these must be obtained by requesting them from www.thebluealliance.com/request/apiwrite for the keys to your event.
+If your event is not on TBA I suggest you just set `Update TBA` to False.

 ##### Video Description
 The description used in the program is fairly lengthy, but adds a lot of info that can be nice to have.
 The usual description is found in `youtubeup.py`.
-If you would rather not use that description feel free to input your own.
+If you would rather not use that description feel free to input your own or ask me to create a specific description just for you.

 ##### Match Number
 Fairly self-explanatory, just remember to reset the value when you go into each stage of eliminations.
 This value will increment each time you press "Submit".